Maksim1990/Laravel_REST_API_resources/public/temp/installation.md

 php artisan server
 ```
 11) Go to 'Postman' or similar app and use this API
-(For convenience you can import already generated Postman API routes collection Postman API routes collection:
+(For convenience you can import already generated Postman API routes collection Postman API routes collection)
 ```
 public/temp/Ecommerce.postman_collection.json
 ```
-)

 ### That's all!